 inquirers for the dreams of forgotten alchemists.

-the act of pursuing in an effort to overtake or capture
+the act of following in an effort to overtake or capture

 My temper was sometimes violent, and my passions vehement; but by some law in my temperature they were turned not towards childish

 pursuits but to an eager desire to learn, and not to learn all things indiscriminately.

 get by special effort